canyon-project/canyon/README.md

 Canyon is a JavaScript code coverage collection platform.
 We address the difficulties developers and QA engineers encounter in collecting test case code coverage during end-to-end testing.
 It consists of three main parts:

-- A Babel plugin responsible for adapting to various CI tools and reading environment variables.
+- A series of plugin responsible for adapting to various CI tools and reading environment variables.

 - An API service responsible for collecting and processing coverage data.